EV Charging Hardware

 DC - Less than 80kW

 The rule of thumb for a 50kW DC Station, is that it will charge most EV in approx. 45 mins.
 They cost approx. AUD$45k and require 85 Amps.
 Plug Type options include CCS2, CHAdeMO and AC Type 2.
 Supplied as standalone, all-in-one unit.
 A 'Modular' power module design will offer simultaneous (multiple vehicle) charging, at the same time.
-Our preferred options (dependent on application) includes the Kempower C Station.
+Our preferred options (dependent on application) includes the Kempower Station Charger.

 AC - Public Access